-Background on Disinvestment Policy
+Disinvestment Policy – Background

-- Disinvestment of a percentage of shares owned by the Government in public enterprises emerged as a policy option in the wake of economic liberalization, globalization and structural reforms launched in 1991.
+- Disinvestment of a percentage of shares owned by the Government in public enterprises emerged as a policy option in the wake of economic liberalization, globalization, and structural reforms launched in 1991.

-- Initially, it was not conceived as privatization of existing public enterprises but as limited sales of equity/shares with the objective of raising some resources to reduce budgetary deficit and ensuring market discipline to boost the performance of public enterprises.
+- Initially, it was not conceived as the privatization of existing public enterprises but as limited sales of equity/shares with the objective of raising some resources to reduce the budgetary deficit and ensuring market discipline to boost the performance of public enterprises.

-Chandra Shekhar government
+Chandra Shekhar Government

-- In early November 1990, India faced a looming balance of payments (BoP) crisis and an unprecedented risk of default on sovereign repayments.
+- In early November 1990, India faced a looming balance of payments (BoP) crisis and unprecedented risk of default on sovereign repayments.
 India needed to swiftly mobilize additional revenue, and reduce expenditure since the import cover had dropped to an alarming level of less than one month.

 - During this crisis, there was a proposal to mobilize resources by selling shares/equity in state-owned public sector companies.
 India entered into negotiations with the IMF for the Compensatory and Contingency Financing Facility (CCFF), but the manner of usage of the funds raised from the sale of equity of state-owned companies was a sticking point.

 - The government intended to use the proceeds to reduce the budgetary deficit.
-But initially the IMF opposed this because the proceeds which are classified in accounting jargon as capital receipts, wouldn’t then be used to retire debt, or in other economically efficient ways.
+But initially, the IMF opposed this because the proceeds which are classified in accounting jargon as capital receipts, wouldn’t then be used to retire debt, or in other economically efficient ways.

-- India convinced the IMF that considering India’s economic challenges, at this juncture it would be better to allow fiscal managers to use it to bring down the deficit.
+- India convinced the IMF that considering India’s economic challenges, at this juncture, it would be better to allow fiscal managers to use it to bring down the deficit.